zhiwsun/zhiwsun/README.md

-### Hi there 👋
+## 👋 Hi there

-- 🔭 I’m currently working on OSS (Object Storage Service)
+- 🔭 I’m currently learning and working on NLP / LLM / RAG.
-- 🌱 I’m currently learning C/C++, Python, RTMP and DICOM

 <!--
 **zhiwsun/zhiwsun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.